cs0320/notes/book/src/success-in-0320/success-in-0320.md

 }
 ```

 Every time we create a `Student`, that instance will have a todo list containing items of some type.
-That type will always have to be the same type for any specific student.
+That type will always have to be the same type for any specific student; that single type is the value of `T` (which only exists for the compiler).
 We can create students just like we would without the type variable, but we need to provide a little information, like this:

 ```java
 Student<String> tim = new Student<>(List.of("lecture notes", "email", "email", "family", "email"));